armory/docs/content/en/borealis/quick-start/borealis-org-get-started.md

 ## Prepare your deployment target

 Borealis uses the RNA on your deployment target to communicate with the deployment target and initiate the deployment.
+Use the provided Helm command to install and configure the RNA and Argo Rollouts.

 {{< include "aurora-borealis/agent-argo-install.md" >}}